-2. Start your Argo Tunnel to bring the connection live.
+2. Start your Cloudflare Tunnel to bring the connection live.

 Since we opted not to setup cloudflared as a service just yet, we’ll need to start it manually.
 To do so, simply run:

-Your terminal should now spit out a bunch of feedback about how it registered itself with Cloudflare’s servers around the US/World.
+run, your terminal should now spit out a bunch of feedback about how it registered itself with Cloudflare’s servers around the US/World.
 Cool.
+If you ran

 3. Ohh baby!
 It’s time to log in!